-LHSS will work to increase access to and use of affordable, quality health care in cross-border areas of East Africa.
-We will partner closely with regional intergovernmental organizations (RIGOs), national governments of nine countries (Burundi, Djibouti, Ethiopia, Kenya, Rwanda, Somalia, South Sudan, Tanzania, and Uganda), cross-border authorities, the private sector, local organizations, and health service providers.
+LHSS is working to increase access to and use of affordable, quality health care in cross-border areas of East Africa.
+We partner closely with regional intergovernmental organizations (RIGOs), national governments of nine countries (Burundi, Djibouti, Ethiopia, Kenya, Rwanda, Somalia, South Sudan, Tanzania, and Uganda), cross-border authorities, the private sector, local organizations, and health service providers.

-Our efforts will focus on building the capacity of RIGOs and cross-border stakeholders; enhancing governance, partnership, and coordination; improving the digitization and interoperability of cross-border health evidence generation and use; and institutionalizing financial protection systems tailored for cross-border and mobile populations.
+Our efforts focus on building the capacity of RIGOs and cross-border stakeholders; enhancing governance, partnership, and coordination; improving the digitization and interoperability of cross-border health evidence generation and use; and institutionalizing financial protection systems tailored for cross-border and mobile populations.
+Specific objectives include:

 Vulnerable groups living in or crossing borders include workers in public businesses like hotels and bars; migrant workers; pastoralists; fisherfolk; female sex workers; men who have sex with men; and women, adolescents, and children.